 We explain everything here in our handy guide to opening your first business bank account.

 Not everyone is required to have a separate business account.
-Sole traders or freelancers, for example, don't have to.
-However, when you are a sole trader, you are considered a separate entity, and it is a legal requirement to open a separate bank account.
+Sole Traders or freelancers, for example, don't have to.
+However, when you are a limited company, you are considered a separate entity, and it is a legal requirement to open a separate bank account.

 An account can be opened online, but some banks require you to visit their branch in person with a valid I.D. to check you're human, not a robot.
 If you want to avoid having to figure this out on your own and open an account that’s right for your business, we are here to help.

 It's your job to keep detailed, up-to-date records of all company financial affairs and transactions.
 These include:

 - All money spent by the company with proof of receipts

 - Every pound received by the company — sales invoices and ecommerce reports in PDF

 - Any other relevant documents — closing bank statements in PDF